mbcaldwell77/eldern_tomes/README.md

-# Aelderan Tomes Website
+# Ældern Tomes Website

-This is the official website for Aelderan Tomes.
+This is the official website for Ældern Tomes.
 This document provides all the necessary information for developers to get started with the project, understand its structure, and contribute effectively.

 ## Project Purpose

-This project is a modern, responsive website built to serve as the online presence for Aelderan Tomes.
+This project is a modern, responsive website built to serve as the online presence for Ældern Tomes.
 It is designed to be easily maintainable and scalable.

 ## Tech Stack